esheldon/wq/README.md

 * host - The host name.
 When mode is by_host, you must also send this requirement
 * min_cores - Limit to nodes with at least this many cores.
 Only applies when mode is *by_node*.
 * min_mem - Limit to nodes with at least this much memory in GB.
 Only applies when mode is *by_core*, *by_core1*, *by_node*.
 * X - This determines if ssh X display forwarding is used, default is False.
-For yes use true,1 for no use false,0
+For yes use true or 1 for no use false or 0
 * priority - Currently should be one of
   * low - lowest priority
   * med - medium priority, the default